ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ### Deploying a virtual server in a dedicated host
 {: #vsi-dh}

 You can create a virtual server instance in a single-tenant environment on a dedicated host.
+The virtual server instance provisioned on a dedicated host can be deployed with any value up to a 20:1 ratio of Virtual Processor (VP) to Entitled Capacity (EC).

 Open the desired dedicated host details page, and click **Create instance** to open the **Create virtual server instance** page.
 You must toogle "ON" the **Deploy to dedicated host** button.
 Follow the instructions in [Configuring a Power Virtual Server instance](docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) page for detailed instructions.

 <!-- How provisioning a normal VSI differs from dedicated host provisioning? -->
 <!-- Any UI validation to document reg how my pool selection determines how/which dedicated host gets available for selection? -->